Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Had a bad day yesterday but I will keep doing these problems.
 Did a daily graph one today and kinda got the solution.
 As always I need to slow down and read the question several times.
 The problem comes down to reading and not getting and the constraints.

 Did 1 graph today.

+## Day 66: 112/11/25: Did First Medium DP By Myself
+As the title suggests I did the first DP problem by myself today.
+It was a medium and I almost got it 100 % first try.
+I did not store teh calculation properly.

+It was Taking Maximium Energy.

+Did one DP problem today.